Life's Big Events

 We respond to God’s gift of saving love with commitment.
 In our Baptismal vows we promise to lead a life in the model of Christ, a life of compassion, spiritual growth, seeking after and worshiping God, serving our neighbors and working for social justice.
 The church community promises to support us in this path.
 In baptism we promise to take our place in the community by adding our gifts and strengths and bringing our hopes and needs into body of Christ.

 Baptism is a ritual of entrance into the body of Christ and into a life set apart from the “wide path” of the world.
-At Holy Nativity, baptism is not a naming ceremony, a magical “get out jail free” card or a family tradition.
+At Church of the Holy Nativity, baptism is not a naming ceremony, a magical “get out jail free” card or a family tradition.
 Baptism is instead a deep and rich symbol of God’s loving commitment and our grateful response.
 That response is called discipleship.

 - attend worship regularly